 - (i) shall be limited in amount to the approximate cost of the services rendered on or in connection with the specific import or export operation in question; and - (ii) are not required to be linked to a specific import or export operation provided they are levied for services that are closely connected to the customs processing of goods.

-Currently, China Customs only levies charges for delayed declaration and delayed payment; collection of IPR recordation fee has been cancelled.
+Currently, China Customs only levies charges for delayed declaration and delayed payment, and administrative charges have been canceled.